Stop! Your Lease Extension in Shoeburyness Could Be FREE

 If you are facing a significant premium because your lease in Shoeburyness has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Shoeburyness lease extension
+Main reasons to commence your Shoeburyness lease extension

-It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an further ninety years added to any lease with more than 45 years left, the property will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.

 Lender Requirement